The estate is located in the municipality of Barsac in the area Sauterne

 (Graves, Bordeaux).
 The name is derived from "Couteau" (knife).
-Gabriel Barthélémy Romain de Filhot (+1794 by Guillotine), then owner of the Château Filhot
+Gabriel Barthélémy Romain de Filhot (+1794 through guillotine), then also owner of the Chateau Filhot

 , acquired the property in 1788.
 By marriage, it came into the possession of the famous Lur-Saluces family (owner of the Château d'Yquem